 Neuroanatomy Module Overview

-Training at home includes self-directed learning under the guidance of a mentor who teaches anatomy at your institution.
-The program provides a syllabus and online electronic learning aids that are being developed.
-You will have the opportunity to practice your skills in the classes that your mentor teaches.
-As your research heats up, you may set anatomy aside; in slower periods you can spend more time on anatomy.
-The two year programme comprises four modules, with two modules being offered each year.
-The program can be completed in two years.
-The modules for Limbs and Head & Neck alternate years with those modules for Trunk and Neuroanatomy.
+Training at home includes self-directed learning under the guidance of a mentor, who is a teacher of anatomy at your institution.
+The Programme provides a syllabus and online electronic learning aids.
+You will have the opportunity to practise your skills in the classes that your mentor teaches.
+When you’re busy with research, anatomy may be set aside, while more intense anatomy study can be done in quieter periods.
+The Programme can be completed in two years.
+The modules for Limbs and Head & Neck alternate with those for Trunk and Neuroanatomy:

 Each year—usually in JULY— there is a one week, intensive Residential School at Oxford University, run by a team of anatomists with support from clinicians.
-Your admission to the Residential School will depend upon your satisfactory completion of the yearly programme, as determined by the Steering Committee in light of your mentor’s assessment of your progress and satsifactory progress with your reflective learning portfolio.
-The AS offers a bursary scheme for members of the association to provide some of the funds to cover registration and attending the residential school.
+Your admission to the Residential School will depend upon satisfactory completion of the yearly programme, as determined by the Management Committee, in light of your mentor’s assessment of your progress and satisfactory submission of your reflective learning portfolio.
+The Society also offers a generous bursary scheme for members of the Society.

 Please see the How to Apply Document and the Application Form to apply for the Programme.

-DEADLINES: 1st AUGUST 2013 if you intend to join the programme commencing 1st September 2013.
+DEADLINES: 1st August 2014 if you intend to join the Programme commencing 1st September 2014.

-If you would like to discuss any matters concerning the academic content of the programme please contact Dr David Heylings OR Professor John Morris.
+If you would like to discuss any matters concerning the academic content of the programme please contact Professor Tracey Wilkinson or Dr Claire Smith.

 If you would like to discuss any administrative matters concerning the programme please contact Ms Mary-Anne Piggott.